mindspore-ai/docs/tutorials/source_en/compile/statements.md

 - If `cond` is not a constant, the variable or constant assigned to a same sign inside body of `while` and outside body of `while` should have same data type.If the data type of assigned variables or constants is `Tensor`, the variables and constants should have same shape and element type.

 - The `while...else...` statement is not supported.

+- In graph mode, variables must be defined before use.
+If a variable is defined inside a control flow (e.g., a while loop) but used outside, an error will occur.
+See Example 3 for illustration.

 Example 1: